A light and refreshing Chinese dessert soup that is usually served in hot weather, to…

-I first tried this Tau Suan recipe back in 2016.
-It is quite easy to make and quite fool-proof.
-Just take note to keep stirring the syrup when you pour in the slurry, as it can form lumps quickly if you do not stir.
+I first tried this Tau Suan recipe back in 2016, which is quite easy to make and fool-proof.
+Just take note to keep stirring the syrup when you pour in the slurry, as it can form lumps quickly if you do not stir constantly.

 >> MORE ASIAN DESSERTS:

 How Can I Make This Sweet Soup Dessert?